 ‘Chicagoland’, ‘The Third Coast’ or ‘The Windy City’ – whichever nickname you prefer, it’s not difficult to work out what makes Chicago the 3rd most populous city in the US.
-Famed for the towering architecture that graces its turquoise lakes, palm-width pizza slices and the birthplace of House music, I spent 4 days exploring some of the best this cultural hub has to offer.
+Famed for the towering architecture that graces its turquoise lakes, palm-width pizza slices and the birthplace of House music, I spent 4 days exploring some of the best that this cultural hub has to offer.

-Top recommendations : Fun stuff to do
+Top recommendations : fun stuff to do

 After the 19th century fire that destroyed most of the city, the streets were rebuilt from the original townsite plat in a grid formation.
 I found that this makes it extremely easy to get around by foot, as all the roads are so straight.
 Nevertheless should your skills of navigation fail you, Lyft App seems to be more popular than Uber.